jinglescode/jinglescode/README.md

 ### Hi there 👋 I'm Hong Jing - aka [Jingles][website]

-## 🤠 I'm a Developer, Data Scientist, and a PhD Student!
+## 🤠 I'm a Data Scientist, a PhD Student and a Web Developer!

-- I'm currently working on my research on brain-computer interface, a [fascinating combination between AI and Neuroscience](https://jinglescode.github.io/2020/03/03/fascinating-relationship-between-ai-neuroscience/)
+- I'm currently working on my PhD research, applying machine learning on brain-computer interface applying in eyecare, it is a [fascinating combination between AI and Neuroscience](https://jinglescode.github.io/2020/03/03/fascinating-relationship-between-ai-neuroscience/)
-- I'm currently working on a React project
 - I write about machine learning, research and self-improvement on my [blog][website] and [Medium][medium]
-- I store my notes on [Github][readings] and Notion
+- I store my research notes on [Github][readings] and Notion

 ### 📡 Connect with me: